 Thank you for letting me use your number at the Club.
 Lord knows I couldn’t afford my own membership on the measly $100 a week allowance you gave me at the age of 13.
 Plus, having a number in the 1400s really showed people how ITB we are.

-Thanks for favoring me over my whore of a sister, Mary Ivy Laura, even though you don’t outwardly show it.
+Thanks for favoring me over my sister, Mary Ivy Laura, even though you don’t outwardly show it.
 I’ll admit, there were times when I questioned my status as the favorite child.
 For example, when you paid for Mary Ivy Laura to live in New York during her two year “internship”, but refused to give me a dime after I spent 6 weeks living at Wrightsville beach the summer after my freshman year of college.
-This has been an impressive “long con” you’ve been pulling for the past 20 some years, but I know I’m the favorite child.
+This has been an impressive “long con” you’ve been pulling for the past 20 years, but I know I’m the favorite child.
 I’m confident that when the time comes (when we divide up your will) I’ll be first in line.

 Thank you for bailing me out of jail and having a lawyer on retainer since I turned 15.

 Thanks for pulling strings to get me in to college.
-Dragging me along to dinner with the Dean of Admissions and instructing me not to say a word while you reminded him about all the favors he owed you, really showed me how pointless the SATs were.
+Dragging me along to dinner with the Dean of Admissions and instructing me not to say a word while you reminded him about all the favors he owed you really showed me how pointless the SATs were.
 Offering him a donation for a new sports facility was a nice touch.

 Thanks for being my alibi during the mansion fire.
 I know it was important that I had one, otherwise you would’ve had to pay $500,000 in hush money like our neighbors had to do.